Setting Up Other Development Environments for Snowpark Scala¶

 Downloading the Snowpark Library and its Dependencies¶

-If you are not using Maven to manage the dependencies for your application and you need a copy of the Snowpark library and its dependencies, you can download a TAR archive file or a zip file that contains the JAR files for the library and all of its dependencies.
-The TAR/ZIP archive includes the API reference documentation in javadoc format.
+If you are not using sbt or Maven to manage the dependencies for your application and you need a copy of the Snowpark library and its dependencies, you can download a TAR archive file or a zip file that contains the JAR files for the library and all of its dependencies.
+The TAR/ZIP archive includes the API reference documentation in scaladoc format.

 To download the Snowpark library: